Car Accidents: Internal Bleeding Injuries

 According to WebMd, internal bleeding or internal hemorrhage is a loss of blood that comes from the vascular system and flows into a body cavity.
 It is always a serious medical emergency but the scope of severity depends on the rate of bleeding and which body part is bleeding.
 In some cases internal bleeding injuries are delayed by hours or days and get worse as time goes on.
 In less severe cases, the bleeding may stop without intervention.
 Surgery is required in cases where the bleeding does not stop on its own.

-Signs and symptoms of internal bleeding injuries
+Signs of internal bleeding

 In serious car accidents, drivers and passengers may experience the following internal injuries: